beedsneeds/HelloInternet/README.md

 Auto-generate captcha based on your own images and solve the ones the community creates!

 The project is live on [render](https://hellointernet.onrender.com/captchapractice/).
-The website will take upto 50 seconds to wake up since Render spins down any of its websites that goes 15 minutes without receiving inbound traffic.

 Runs the [YOLO8](https://github.com/ultralytics/ultralytics/) segmentation model to identify objects and provide customization options during the captcha creation process.